endtwist/kerning.js/README.md

 Status
 ------

-This project is very much an early work-in-progress.
-While it is usable, there are no guarantees that it will not break or cause unintended effects.
+This project is currently stable.
+No major issues have been reported.

 Version
 -------